natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-21-the-rosetta-disk.md

 description: The Rosetta Disk serves as a remarkable effort to preserve the world's linguistic heritage for future generations.
 “Languages of the World
 emoji: 📜
 tags:
-  - 🌐 Languages
+  - 📖 Adaptations
-  - 🗿 Preservation
+  - ⏰ Time
-  - 📚 Knowledge
+  - 🔬 Science
 haiku: |
   Scrolls of the past speak,
   Lost tongues in time's embrace,